udacity/DevOps_Microservices/project-ml-microservice-kubernetes/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/AYO32/DevOps_Microservices/tree/master.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/AYO32/DevOps_Microservices/tree/master)

+## Project summary:
+The goal of this project is to operationalize a working, machine learning microservice using kubernetes, which is an open-source system for automating the management of containerized applications.

+## Instructions on on how to run the Python scripts and web app:

 ## Project Overview

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.